cherryred5959/blog/content/blog/conditional-rendering-in-react/index.md

 );
 ```

-The techniques seen above are perfectly legal in React, but we can make use of component composition to make conditional rendering more elegant and easier to read.
+The techniques seen above are perfectly legal in React, but we can make use of the component composition to make conditional rendering more elegant and easier to read.

 ## Conditional Rendering Using Component Composition